rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    </pre>

    Below are internals information you may not care about:

-   The tool uses `git bisect` to find pairwise merges that conflict.
-   When it hits a conflict, it asks for help.

-   When ``git-imerge`` needs to ask the user to do a merge manually, it creates a temporary branch ``refs/heads/imerge/NAME`` to hold the result.

    During an incremental merge, intermediate results are stored directly in your repository as special references:

    ``refs/imerge/NAME/state`` -